Idjeraoui-Saadia19/system-information-reporter/readme.md

-# System Reporter Project
+# system-information-reporter

 ## Overview
-This project is a Linux-based system monitoring and reporting tool developed using Bash scripting.
-It generates hardware and software reports in different formats (full and short), and supports automation, logging, and optional email sending.
+This project ( School project): A collection of operating system scripts that collect hardware and software information, generate customizable reports, store report history, and support automated reporting via cron jobs and email delivery.
+Reports can be viewed in the terminal, saved to files, or sent via email based on user preference.
 ---

 ## Features